Eldon, St John's Church

 There is a wide place opposite the farm driveway, but you can't really see the church unless you approach from the Romsey direction.
-There are no signs to the church that I could see, and it actually felt rather unwelcoming to visitors; there are several signs warning you to stay out of the Eldon House gardens, which surround the church, and signs warning of dogs on the loose.
+There are no signs to the church that I could see from either direction.

-You could say that the church acts as a picturesque garden feature, and there is no other way to reach the church other than directly across the garden, however, so you have to walk across the carefully manicured lawn, past flower beds, to the south door of the church.
+The church is located within private grounds, but there is a right of way for pedestrians to walk across the carefully manicured lawn, past flower beds, to the south door of the church.

 About Eldon, St John's Church

 Address: Upper Eldon, Kings Somborne, Eldon, Hampshire, England, SO20 6QN